Azure Blob Storage Source Connector for Confluent Cloud

 The Azure Blob Storage Source connector provides the following features:

-• Generalized data format support: The connector supports reading data from Azure Blob Storage in Avro, JSON, String, and Bytes format.
+Data Format with or without a Schema: The connector supports reading data from Azure Blob Storage in Avro, JSON, String, and Bytes format.
 Besides records with schemas, the connector supports importing schemaless JSON records in text files, one record per line.
-In general, the connector accepts any format that provides an implementation of the Format interface.

 For more information and examples to use with the Confluent Cloud API for Connect, see the Confluent Cloud API for Connect Usage Examples section.